 So, remember to make it a point to put it on your annual calendar so you can include it in your learning!

-Before we get into all the fun activities and crafts, let’s learn more about the holiday and answer some Arbor Day FAQs.
+Before we get into all the fun activities and crafts, let’s learn more about the holiday and answer some Arbor Day FAQs for kids.

 (I’ll admit, I don’t ever remember learning about how Arbor Day started and why!
-Really interesting history!)
+Really interesting Arbor Day history!)